Skip to main content

 This sustained elevation of cortisol creates a cascade of negative effects on other hormonal systems.
 Cortisol directly suppresses the release of GnRH from the hypothalamus, effectively putting the brakes on the HPG axis.
 This is a biological triage mechanism; in a state of perceived constant danger, the body diverts resources away from reproduction to prioritize immediate survival.

 This can manifest as low libido, erectile dysfunction in men, and irregular or absent periods in women.
-Furthermore, high can interfere with the conversion of inactive thyroid hormone (T4) to the active form (T3), potentially leading to symptoms of hypothyroidism even when standard thyroid tests appear normal.
+Furthermore, high cortisol levels can interfere with the conversion of inactive thyroid hormone (T4) to the active form (T3), potentially leading to symptoms of hypothyroidism even when standard thyroid tests appear normal.

 The table below outlines how different lifestyle inputs can modulate these two critical axes.